rudzitisrihards/map-elevation-app/README.md

 ## Features

-- Fully client-side: runs locally in any browser (no backend needed)
+- Runs locally in any browser (no backend needed)
 - Free, open-source libraries only
-- Styled UI
 - Works offline except for map tiles and elevation API calls
 - No registration or keys required